Essex09/Bug-Hunter-Infrastructure-Deployment/README.md

 Place the digital_ocean.ini and digital_ocean.py files into /etc/ansible.
 Be sure to update digital_ocean.ini with your api token.

-To build your Digital Ocean infrastructure, run the following commands:
+Be sure to review the plan before building.To plan your Digital Ocean infrastructure, run the following commands:
-* Be sure to review the plan before building.

     terraform plan

  Build it: